The Light Between Oceans (film): Plot

 In December 1918, Tom Sherbourne – a traumatised and withdrawn hero of World War I – is hired as a lightkeeper at Janus Rock, a lighthouse off the coast of Australia.
 He falls in love with a local girl, Isabel Graysmark, and they marry.
-Isabel loses two pregnancies over two years and fears she may never become a mother.
+Isabel suffers two miscarriages in two years and fears she may never become a mother.

 Shortly after Isabel's second miscarriage, a rowboat containing a dead man and a newborn baby girl washes ashore near the lighthouse.
 Tom knows that he is required by law to report the discovery.
 However, Isabel fears that the baby will almost certainly be sent to an orphanage and persuades Tom to pass the baby off as their own daughter, to which he reluctantly agrees.
 He buries the man on the island, and the couple names the infant girl Lucy.

-As Tom and Isabel are about to have Lucy christened on the mainland, Tom sees a woman, Hannah Roennfeldt, kneeling in front of a grave bearing the names of Franz Johannes Roennfeldt and his baby daughter Grace Ellen, who were lost at sea on the day they found Lucy, 26 April 1923.
+As Tom and Isabel are about to have Lucy christened on the mainland, Tom sees a woman, Hannah Roennfeldt, kneeling in front of a grave bearing the names of Franz Johannes Roennfeldt and his baby daughter Grace Ellen, who were lost at sea on the day they found Lucy, 27 April 1926.
 Tom fears that Lucy may very well be Hannah's missing infant daughter.
 He writes anonymously to Hannah to tell her that her husband is dead but that her infant daughter is safe, loved and well cared for.

 Four years later, Tom, Isabel and young Lucy, enjoying an idyllic life together, attend a ceremony for the anniversary of Tom's lighthouse.
 They strike up a conversation with Hannah and her sister, Gwendolyn Potts, and learn that Franz was a German, that Hannah's marrying him so soon after the First World War was controversial, and that he had been accosted in the street by a drunken crowd.
 Franz jumped into a rowboat and fled with his baby daughter.

-Tormented by his conscience, Tom sends Hannah a small grey rattle that was found with Lucy on the boat.
+Tormented by his conscience, Tom sends Hannah a small silver rattle that was found with Lucy on the boat.
 One of Tom's co-workers recognizes the rattle on a reward poster and reports him to the police.
 Accused of murdering Franz, Tom takes full responsibility, claiming he bullied Isabel into complying.
 Isabel is enraged that Tom is willing to give Lucy away and breaks off contact with him after his arrest.
 The police are unable to obtain an answer from the distraught Isabel as to whether or not Franz was dead when they discovered him.